 Did You Know: ADT’s security systems are all hardwired, which means an ADT certified technician connects every ADT device in your home to your security panel by physical wires.

 At first glance, ADT’s pricing is a little tricky if you’re just looking for a bottom line.
-Long story short: ADT has three equipment plans.
+Long story short: ADT has four equipment plans.
 Each starts with a basic plan, but don’t worry, you can build them out.
-If you’re shopping for cameras, you’ll want to focus on the third plan, Video & Smart, because that’s the only one that includes video monitoring.
+If you’re shopping for cameras, you’ll either want to focus on the third plan, Video & Smart, or you can build out your own package including security cameras with the more flexible Blue by ADT.

 |Secure||Starting at $599||$9.98|